1 killed, 5 others hurt during post-match clash

 A man was stabbed to death while at least five others were injured in Brahmanbaria during a clash between two sides over bursting firecrackers after the final match of a local football tournament.

-The incident took place in Narsingsar village under Sadar upazila around 6:00pm yesterday.
+The incident took place in Narsingsar village under Sadar upazila around 6:00pm on Friday.
 The deceased, Yakub Miah, 30, was a construction worker.

-Brahmanbaria Sadar Model Police Station Officer-in-Charge (OC) Aslam Hossain said a case was filed over the incident against six people, including Tarek Islam, reports our local correspondent.
+Brahmanbaria Sadar Model Police Station Officer-in-Charge (OC) Aslam Hossain said a case was filed over the incident against six people, including Tarek Islam.

-Witnesses said that Tarek, who stabbed Yakub with a knife, is an MBBS doctor working at a private clinic in Brahmanbaria town.
+Witnesses said that Tarek, who stabbed Yakub with a knife, is an MBBS doctor working at a private clinic in Brahmanbaria city.

 The match was held in the afternoon between Narsingsar Paschim Para Sporting Club and Uttar Para Tiger Sporting Club.
 Paschim Para Sporting Club won the game by 2-1 in the tie-breaker, leading the players and supporters of the champions to start celebrating with fireworks on the field.